Blazers beat Nuggets 132-116, secure 6th seed for playoffs

 - Oops!Something went wrong.Please try again later.

 PORTLAND, Ore.
+(AP) After meeting to close out the regular season, the Trail Blazers and the Nuggets will face off in the opening round of the playoffs.

-(AP) — Damian Lillard had 22 points and 10 assists and the Portland Trail Blazers beat the Denver Nuggets 132-116 in the regular-season finale Sunday night to secure their eighth straight playoff berth, the longest active streak in the NBA.
+Damian Lillard had 22 points and 10 assists and the Blazers beat the Nuggets 132-116 in the regular-season finale Sunday night to secure their eighth straight playoff berth, the longest active streak in the NBA.

+''I'm a big wrestling fan, and everybody don't get to participate in the Royal Rumble.
+But we made it eight years straight,'' Lillard said

-The Blazers secured the sixth seed, which means they'll face the Nuggets in the opening round.
-Denver wound up with the third seed in a crazy night that saw the West's teams in a scramble for playoff position.
-Denver was assured of the No. 3 seed when the Clippers fell to the Thunder.
+The Blazers wound up with the sixth seed, which means they'll face the Nuggets in the opening round.
+Denver finished with the third seed on a crazy night that saw the West's teams in a scramble for playoff position.
+Denver (47-25) was assured of the seed when the Clippers fell to the Thunder.

-CJ McCollum added 24 points, including five 3-pointers, and the Blazers avoided the play-in round.
-Lillard also had five 3s.
+CJ McCollum added 24 points, including five 3-pointers, and the Blazers (42-30) avoided the play-in round.
+Lillard also had five 3s and the Blazers finished with 18.

+''I thought what we accomplished now is pretty gratifying because it was not an easy season.
+I think there was a lot of negativity out there and we persevered though that,'' Portland coach Terry Stotts said. ''I'm glad we finished where we did.
+I think we overachieved by anybody's standards.''

-The Nuggets, already guaranteed a spot in the playoffs, held their starters to limited minutes.
-Nikola Jokic had 21 points in the opening half then sat for the rest of the game.
+The Nuggets, guaranteed a spot in the playoffs going into the game, held their starters to limited minutes.
+Nikola Jokic had 21 points in the opening half then sat for the rest.

+''They had it in their minds it was a must win for them and that's how they played.
+They were playing aggressive, they were making the right pass, they were rebounding and we didn't do nothing,'' Jokic said. ''So we were just there and we made their job easier.''

 Last season, the Nuggets went to the conference finals for the first time since 2009 but fell to the eventual champion Los Angeles Lakers.

-Coach Michael Malone had said he wouldn't rest his starters, and indeed he did.
-But only Austin Rivers started the second.
+Coach Michael Malone had said he wouldn't rest his starters, and he didn't at the beginning - but only Austin Rivers started the second half.
+Markus Howard led the Nuggets off the bench with 23 points.

+''They're a very good team.
+We know them extremely well and they know us,'' Malone said of the Blazers afterward. ''We'll need our starting five to play with a lot more urgency and care and compete than they did tonight.''

 The Blazers jumped out to a 43-22 lead in the opening quarter, making nine of 15 3-point attempts.
 They went up 72-55 at the half.

 Lillard's 3-pointer in the third quarter put Portland up 95-74.
-The Blazers pushed the lead to as many as 27 points.
+The Blazers pushed the lead to as many as 27 points before it was over and Jusuf Nukic finished with 20 points and 13 rebounds.

 The Blazers were coming off a 118-117 loss at Phoenix which snapped a five-game winning streak.
 Portland rebounded from a five-game losing streak last month to win nine of 11 heading into the regular-season finale.